Florida SIRS Requirements (2026)

 Milestone Inspections vs. SIRS

-Milestone inspections under section 553.899 are mandatory structural inspections for buildings that are three or more habitable stories, typically required when a building reaches 30 years of age (or 25 years in certain coastal conditions) and every 10 years thereafter.
+Milestone inspections under Section 553.899 are mandatory structural inspections for buildings that are three or more habitable stories, typically required when a building reaches 30 years of age (or 25 years within three miles of the coastline) and every 10 years thereafter.
 They focus on directly evaluating structural safety and identifying necessary repairs.
-(Florida Senate)

 SIRS, by contrast, is a reserve funding tool: it translates structural needs into a long-term funding plan.
-In practice, boards should coordinate the two: milestone inspections reveal the true condition, and SIRS determines how to pay for required structural work over time.
+For a detailed walkthrough on sequencing milestone inspections and SIRS, see our coordination guide.
+In practice, boards should coordinate the two — milestone inspections reveal the true condition, and SIRS determines how to pay for required structural work over time.

 HB 913 explicitly ties the two together by allowing associations that recently completed a milestone inspection to temporarily pause or reduce certain reserve contributions in order to fund those immediate repairs, subject to strict limits and the requirement to complete a SIRS before resuming regular funding.